About Mend the Gap

 Network Rail convened an Overhead Line Electrification Within the AONB Advisory Group, which included the Chilterns AONB and North Wessex Downs AONB.
 The main purpose was to provide specialist technical advice to help with the review of alternative design options for the gantries.
 Although Network Rail ultimately determined that replacement or changes to the gantries were not feasible for the Great Western electrification project, the lessons learned have already resulted in better designs being installed through the Cotswolds AONB.

-Network Rail has developed new guidelines to ensure that protected landscapes are considered carefully in future rail electrification projects.
+Network Rail has now developed new guidelines to ensure that protected landscapes are considered carefully in future rail electrification projects.

 Where does the programme operate?

 The programme area covers the railway corridor along a 20km stretch of line between the outskirts of Reading and Didcot and 3km either side of the line.
+Take a closer look at the area map.

 What will the programme do?